GoogleCloudPlatform/solutions-builder/docs/CLI_USAGE.md

 ```
 $ sb vars set project_id new-project-id
 ```
-- This will find all occurance of the `sb-var:project_id` anchors in your folder, and replace with the new value "new-project-id"
+- This will find all occurrence of the `sb-var:project_id` anchors in your folder, and replace with the new value "new-project-id"

 The YAML file will become: